 If the end-device did not receive the downlink frame during the first receive window "RX1", it must open a second receive window "RX2".
 Note that the end-device does not open the second receive window if a frame intended for this end-device has correctly checked the address and MIC (message integrity code) during the first receive window.

-• RECEIVE_DELAY1 is a fixed configurable delay in seconds.
+- RECEIVE_DELAY1 is a fixed configurable delay in seconds.
 Default is 1 second.
 If RECEIVED_DELAY1 implemented in the end-device is different from the default value, RECEIVED_DELAY1 must be communicated to the network using an out-of-band channel during the end-device commissioning process.
 The network server may not accept parameter different from its default value.

-• RX1 frequency uses the same frequency channel as the uplink.
+- RX1 frequency uses the same frequency channel as the uplink.

-• RX1 Data Rate is programmable, can equal or lower than the uplink data rate.
+- RX1 Data Rate is programmable, can equal or lower than the uplink data rate.
 By default the first receive window data rate is identical to the data rate of the last uplink.

-• RECEIVED_DELAY2 is a fixed configurable delay in seconds.
+- RECEIVED_DELAY2 is a fixed configurable delay in seconds.
 Must be RECEIVE_DELAY1 + 1 second.
 Default is 2 seconds.
 If RECEIVED_DELAY2 implemented in the end-device is different from the default value, RECEIVED_DELAY2 must be communicated to the network using an out-of-band channel during the end-device commissioning process.
 The network server may not accept parameter different from its default value.

-• RX2 frequency is a fixed configurable frequency.
+- RX2 frequency is a fixed configurable frequency.

-• RX2 Data Rate is a fixed configurable data rate.
+- RX2 Data Rate is a fixed configurable data rate.

 The LoRa endpoints are the elements of the LoRa network where the sensing or control is undertaken.
 They are remotely located and are most probably battery operated.
-These endpoints can be setup to communicate with a LoRa Gateway (Concentrator or Base Station) using the LoRaWAN network protocol.
+These endpoints can be setup to communicate through a LoRa Gateway (Concentrator or Base Station) using the LoRaWAN network protocol.